wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

         ListNode * left;
         // right half
         ListNode * right;
-        // if linked list is null or size is one return back the same
+        // if the linked list is null or the size is one return back the same

         if(curr ==NULL || curr ->next==NULL) return;